kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Customizing nginx

-there are 3 ways to customize nginx
+There are 3 ways to customize nginx:

-1. config map: create a stand alone config map, use this if you want a different global configuration
+1. [config map](#allowed-parameters-in-configuration-config-map): create a stand alone config map, use this if you want a different global configuration
-2. annotations: [annotate the ingress](#annotations), use this if you want a specific configuration for the site defined in the Ingress rule
+2. [annotations](#annotations): use this if you want a specific configuration for the site defined in the Ingress rule
 3. custom template: when more specific settings are required, like [open_file_cache](http://nginx.org/en/docs/http/ngx_http_core_module.html#open_file_cache), custom [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format), adjust [listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) options as `rcvbuf` or when is not possible to change an through the config map

 #### Custom NGINX configuration

-It's possible to customize the defaults in NGINX using a config map.
+It is possible to customize the defaults in NGINX using a config map.

-Please check the [custom configuration](examples/custom-configuration/README.md) example
+Please check the [custom configuration](examples/custom-configuration/README.md) example.

 #### Annotations